PS2OldGamer/mymcXTRA/README.txt

 Redistribution
-You are free to redistribute this software, provided that: It is shared in its original, unmodified package.No fees or charges are applied to the recipient.
+You are free to redistribute this software, provided that: It is shared in its original, unmodified package.
+No fees or charges are applied to the recipient.
-This README/License file is included in the distribution.

 Restrictions
 Do not modify, decompile, reverse engineer, or disassemble the binaries.
 Do not host the files